Hokkien profanity

-Hokkien is one of the largest Chinese language groups worldwide.
+Hokkien is one of the largest Chinese language varieties worldwide.
 Profanity in Hokkien most commonly involves sexual references and scorn of the object's ancestors, especially their mother.
 The mentioning of sexual organs is frequently used in Hokkien profanity.

 Hokkien is the preferred language for swearing in Singapore.

-Insults

 As in English, a vulgar word for the sexual act fuck is used in insults and expletives.
 Below are the most commonly used Hokkien vulgar words.